shimond/aspnet-course-072025/exercises/ex1.md

 - If the folder exists:
   - Return the number of files in the folder (non-recursive).
 - If the folder does not exist:
-  - Return a suitable error code and message.
+  - Return a suitable error code and message (404)

 ---